 What does a Phlebotomist do?

-It isn’t just doctors and nurses that constitute a significant segment in healthcare.
+It is not just doctors and nurses that constitute an important segment in health care.
 Phlebotomists too play a critical role.
-One of the benefits of phlebotomist jobs is they have scheduled or fixed timings, and their services are not typically required in times of emergencies.
-Hence, phlebotomists generally have the benefit of working timings that are exactly the same as office hours.
-This is a rare luxury not enjoyed by other caregivers.
+One of the advantages of phlebotomist jobs is they have scheduled or fixed timings, and their services are not usually required in times of crises.
+Hence, phlebotomists generally have the advantage of working timings which are exactly the same as office hours.
+This is a rare luxury not enjoyed by other medical professionals.

-A phlebotomy technician is responsible for collecting blood from patients for carrying out different tests or for blood donation purposes.
-Besides the main duties of drawing blood samples and managing them properly, the responsibilities of phlebotomists also extend to properly cataloging the samples for laboratory analysis, and much more.
-This report provides a greater understanding of the different job duties and services of phlebotomists.
+A phlebotomy technician is responsible for collecting blood from patients for carrying out various tests or for blood donation purposes.
+Aside from the principal duties of drawing blood samples and handling them properly, the responsibilities of phlebotomists also extend to properly cataloging the samples for laboratory analysis, and much more.
+This report provides a greater understanding of the various job responsibilities and services of phlebotomists.

 The duties performed by phlebotomists can be classified into two types: critical duties; and additional duties.

 Critical Duties of a Phlebotomist